MuhammedKAldin/laravel_ecommerce_medicine/README.md

 ### Product Management
 - Complete CRUD operations for products
 - Product logging system
-- Image handling and storage
+- Image handling and filtering
-- Inventory management

 ### Orders Management
 - CRUD operations of "customer_invoices_details" created by the User which is the Items Added to the Invoice